dsccommunity/dsccommunity.org/content/blog/dsc-maintenance-windows.en.md

 The configuration "DscLcmController" does a bit more.
 It writes some registry keys as well.
 These settings are replacing most of the default settings controlling the LCM that you usually set with "Set-DscLocalConfigurationManager".
 These new settings are controlling the external trigger of the LCM.
 There is no 'ConfigurationModeFrequencyMins' anymore.
 Instead there are two new values, 'AutoCorrectInterval' and 'MonitorInterval'.

 - **MonitorInterval:** This interval invoked the LCM in the 'ApplyAndMonitor' mode.
 No changes will be done to the node.
-The interval is not effected by the maintanence window.
+The interval is not effected by the maintenance window.
 - **AutoCorrectInterval:** This interval invoked the LCM in the 'ApplyAndAutoCorrect' mode.
 It does only apply if the node is in a maintenance window.

-In the case described aboove, changes will only be applied on each first Wednesday from 00:30 to 02:30 and on Sunday the whole day.
+In the case described above, changes will only be applied on each first Wednesday from 00:30 to 02:30 and on Sunday the whole day.
 If in maintenance windows, the LCM will be invoked every 10 minutes to apply the configuration in case there is a drift.
 If not in a maintenance window, each 5 minutes the configuration is monitored and a report sent to the pull server.

 This is what the DscLcmController configuration writes to the registry: